Developing a Planned Studies Major

 First of all, check with chairs of departments from which you want to take courses.
-If your plan involves courses from schools other than Humanities and Sciences, check with the assistant dean in that school.
-The assistant deans are extremely knowledgeable and are in an excellent position to advise you.
+If your plan involves courses from schools other than Humanities and Sciences, check with the assistant/associate dean in that school.
+The assistant/associate deans are extremely knowledgeable and are in an excellent position to advise you.
 The chairs and deans can explain the courses, give you advice on which courses to choose, and tell you when courses will next be offered.
-They will also be the ones to approve your plan, so it makes good sense to consult with them before submitting it.
+They will also be the ones to review your plan and your proposed course list, so it makes good sense to consult with them before submitting it.
 They may refer you to faculty members that are particularly knowledgeable about the areas covered by your plan.

 Second, check with the Office of Career Planning and Placement.
 They have a wealth of information on careers and on the requirements necessary for entrance into those careers.
 Call and make an appointment to talk to a Career Center counselor.